How to Reduce Your Carbon Footprint

 What is a “Carbon Footprint”?

-We humans have such large carbon footprints because our society and economy is so dependent on fossil fuel consumption for basically everything, from driving our cars, to heating our homes, to eating food that is imported from overseas.
-These are just a few of the factors that go into calculating a carbon footprint.
+We humans have such large carbon footprints because our society and economy is so dependent on fossil fuel consumption for basically everything, from driving our cars to heating our homes, to eating food that is imported from overseas.
+These are just a few of the factors that go into calculating a carbon footprint but your carbon footprint is made up of much more than you might realize.

-On average, people living in high-wealth nations such as the US have much, much bigger carbon footprints than those living in the developing world; in other words, wealthy countries are causing climate change far more than poorer countries — even as the negative impacts of climate change are affecting the most vulnerable people of the developing countries first and worst.
-This fact is important to keep in mind as we think about the extent to which we can make efforts to reduce our personal carbon footprint, especially if we’re in a position of relative financial means.
+On average, people living in high-wealth nations such as the US have much, much bigger carbon footprints than the carbon footprints of those living in the developing world; in other words, wealthy countries are causing climate change far more than poorer countries — even as the negative impacts of climate change are affecting the most vulnerable people of the developing countries first and worst.
+This fact is important to keep in mind as we think about how people can reduce their carbon footprint, especially if we’re in a position of relative financial means.

 To truly address climate change, we need systemic changes, including a swift transition away from fossil fuels and to 100% clean energy.
-While we advocate for these policies and work to make this happen, we can use whatever ability we do have to implement positive changes in our own daily routines.
+While we advocate for these policies and work to make this happen, we can use whatever ability we do have to implement positive changes in our own daily routines to reduce our carbon footprints.
 When people with the means to choose lifestyle alternatives do so, and reduce their personal carbon footprint, they are expanding access to those who otherwise couldn’t afford it — empowering more of us to be on the path to a climate-positive future.

 Sources of Carbon Emissions (by Sector)